bayshore-intelligence-solution/DevOps-Docs/dedeploy-frontend-app-using-github-actions.md

 # deploy.yml file setup and meaning of the following statements:

-    name: Build image and trigger superrepo update                             //give a name to your deployment
+    name: Build image and trigger superrepo update                           // give a name to your deployment

     on:
       push:
         branches:
             - 'main'                                                        // this is the branch, where if anything get pushed then the deploy.yml file will trigger and automatic deployment process will start

     jobs:
       build:                                                                // here we mention which os are we using, what is the version of it
          runs-on: ubuntu-latest
          strategy:                                                          // under strategy we mention the node version we want to use
              matrix:
                  node-version: [18.x]